BuildingBlocksTechnologiesLLC/BlockchainOpportunityAnalysis/README.md

 ### Programs

-NLP.py - Currently runs on all of the gzipped data and outputs JSONs of predicted NER NLP_acc.py - Takes in JSON with labeled data and Outputs JSON with predicted data.
+NLP.py - Currently runs on all of the gzipped data and outputs JSONs of predicted NER.
+Takes in three inputs to be run: path to JSON file, path to Stanfordnlp file, and path to NER tagger file.
+Download files from stanford-ner-4.0.0 folder
+NLP_acc.py - Takes in JSON with labeled data and Outputs JSON with predicted data.
 Also prints out accuracy of the NER on labeled data. sample_jobs.py - Samples a specific number of jobs from available postings

-#### Note for using NLP.py and NLP_acc.py
+#### Note for using NLP_acc.py

 Currently the paths used in the programs are specific to my computer, I will change them to be an input during this sprint.